Admin Manual - Understanding the Analytics Tab

 Response Time Distribution

-• Under 5 minutes – Ideal.
-Fast, professional response time for on-site or nearby guards.
+• Under 5 minutes: Optimal.
+Demonstrates rapid, professional handling by on-site or nearby guards.

-• 5–15 minutes – Acceptable for non-critical incidents or when distance is a factor.
+• 5–15 minutes: Reasonable for non-critical events or situations where distance plays a role.

-• Over 30 minutes – Unacceptable for active incidents.
-Review coverage, dispatch speed, or signal reliability.
+• Over 30 minutes: Unacceptable for active incidents.
+Examine coverage gaps, dispatch efficiency, or signal reliability.